carrot-kpi/contracts/CONTRIBUTING.md

   that will be able to set some protocol parameters.
 - `FEE_RECEIVER`: the address of the fee receiver.
 This address will collect all the protocol fees.
+- `ETHERSCAN_API_KEY`: the Etherscan (or Blockscout) API key used to verify contracts.
+- `VERIFIER_URL`: the Etherscan pr Blockscout API URL that will be used to verify contracts.

 Once you have one instance of this file for each network you're interested in (e.g. .`env.goerli`, `.env.gnosis`, `env.mainnet` etc etc), you can go ahead and